klinquist/tf-aws-s3-cf-template/README.md

 ### Usage

 * Clone this repo!
-I reocmmend cloning it into a directory named after your domain name.  e.g.
+I recommend cloning it into a directory named after your domain name.  e.g.
 ```bash
 mkdir <domainname.com>
 cd <domainname.com>